Cargill completes sale of petroleum business to Macquarie

-SINGAPORE Commodity trader Cargill Inc [CARG.UL] completed the sale of its petroleum business to Australian investment bank Macquarie Group Ltd (MQG.AX) on June 30, a company spokeswoman told Reuters on Friday.
+SINGAPORE (Reuters) - Commodity trader Cargill Inc [CARG.UL] completed the sale of its petroleum business to Australian investment bank Macquarie Group Ltd (MQG.AX) on June 30, a company spokeswoman told Reuters on Friday.

 The company will continue to offer financial and price risk management in petroleum markets through its Risk Management business, she said in an email reply.